sarkonovich/Alexa-Web-Service/Readme.md

 ####AlexaResponse:  Respond to user requests.####

-The AlexaResponse class provides the proper JSON to make Alexa responses.
+The AlexaResponse class generates the proper JSON to make Alexa responses.

 Create a new response object: